Tooth loss is a problem that has ramifications in all aspects of your life. It affects your ability to eat and communicate, as well as your smile.

 Hopefully this guide will give you essential information about this helpful procedure.

 Nevertheless, each case is unique, and only your particular dentist can determine whether you are a suitable candidate for dental implants.
 Your age is the only factor that will not exclude you.

 Tiger Smile Family Dentistry offers a variety of dental care services and treatments in Baton Rouge, Louisiana.

-Led by Dr. Cecilia L. Luong, her team of dentists has been assisting clients with different teeth, gum, and mouth problems.
+Led by Dr. Cecilia L. Luong, her team of dentists have been assisting clients with different teeth, gum, and mouth problems.
+Contact us now!